JuliaLang/julia/doc/src/manual/variables.md

 that you don't know how to type, the REPL help will tell you: just type `?` and then paste the symbol.)

-Julia will even let you shadow exported exported constants and functions with local ones (although this is not recommended to avoid potential confusions):
+Julia will even let you shadow existing exported constants and functions with local ones (although this is not recommended to avoid potential confusions):

 ```jldoctest